Israeli minister says still no consensus with U.S. on West Bank annexations

 Most countries view Israel’s settlements on occupied land as illegal.
 Israel disputes this.

-Reporting by Jeffrey Heller and Dan Williams; Writing by Jeffrey Heller; Editing by Nick Macfie
+Reporting by Jeffrey Heller and Dan Williams in Jerusalem, and Rami Ayyub in the West Bank; Writing by Jeffrey Heller; Editing by Nick Macfie